Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 If the operator $G$ is anti-Hermitian and $H$ is Hermitian, one can readily verify from the above expression that $R^a_b=R^b_a$.

 The procedure described above yields commutator expressions in the M‑scheme.
 In practical applications, however, one often needs to work in the angular‑momentum coupled scheme(J‑scheme).
-This conversion can be performed automatically using the {\tt amc} package, which takes an M‑scheme expression as input and outputs the corresponding coupled J‑scheme expression.
-More details for usage of {\tt amc} package can be seen in Ref~\cite{Tichai2020amc}.
+This conversion can be performed automatically using the {\tt AMC} package, which takes an M‑scheme expression as input and outputs the corresponding coupled J‑scheme expression.
+More details about the usage of {\tt AMC} package can be found in Ref.~\cite{Tichai2020amc}.

-To interface with the {\tt amc} package, we provide the function \lstinline{getEquationAmcStrFromExpr(expr, left_body, right_body, contractionBase_str)}.
-This function converts an input expression into an equation string that conforms to the {\tt amc} input format.
-Its parameters and internal workflow are identical to those of \lstinline{getEquationLatexStrFromExpr}, except that the final string is formatted according to the {\tt amc} syntax rather than \LaTeX{}.
+To interface with {\tt AMC}, we provide the function \lstinline{getEquationAmcStrFromExpr(expr, left_body, right_body, contractionBase_str)}.
+This function converts an input expression into an equation string that conforms to the {\tt AMC} input format.
+Its parameters and internal workflow are identical to those of \lstinline{getEquationLatexStrFromExpr}, except that the final string is formatted according to the {\tt AMC} syntax instead of \LaTeX{}.

-Here, a notable difference from the \LaTeX format output is that the {\tt amc} output automatically generates the symbol “R1” instead of “R”.
-The appended “1” indicates that this is a one‑body operator, a convention used when declaring operators in {\tt amc} input files.
+A notable difference from the \LaTeX format output is that the {\tt AMC} output automatically generates the symbol ``R1'' instead of ``R''.
+The appended ``1'' indicates that this is a one‑body operator, a convention used when declaring operators in {\tt AMC} input files.

 Note that the above procedure assumes all operators are scalar.
 The situation becomes slightly more involved when tensor operators are considered~\cite{Zhou:2026}.
-Nevertheless, this case can still be treated using the {\tt qcombo} and {\tt amc} packages.
+Nevertheless, this case can still be treated using {\tt qcombo} and {\tt AMC}.